Planning Your Korean Ski Holiday?

 The only downside is the somewhat inconvenient transition between zones.
 Since the middle zones aren’t particularly remarkable, I spend most of my time on either side of the mountain.

 In this aspect, High 1 Resort has a slight advantage.
-While its terrain isn’t as steep as Rainbow Zone at Mona Yongpyong, it’s more convenient to explore thanks to its interconnected lifts and gondolas.
+While its terrain isn’t as steep as Rainbow Zone at Yongpyong Resort, it’s more convenient to explore thanks to its interconnected lifts and gondolas.

 The Red and Silver Zones start from the main base, Dragon Plaza.
 Silver is the primary beginner area, while Red offers steeper runs for intermediates and experts.
 For me, though, Red mainly serves as the transition point to the Gold Zone.